qboriskr/suspicious_sources/README.md

 # Introduction

-I hate to loose fresh hot videos because of modern YT rules, so I download everything to watch offline later, and I'd like to read hot comments too.
+I hate to loose fresh hot videos because of modern YT rules, so I download everything to watch offline later, and I'd like to read the comments too.

-This repo contains my custom massive YT comments downloader.
+This repo contains massive YT comments downloader utility - screpper222.

 It scans input path and tries to download comments for each found YT video.
 Specific video file naming is required: blablabla-youtubeID.webm or blablabla-youtubeID.mp4 etc.
-Example of youtubeID is "dQw4w9WgXcQ".
-These IDs are passed to youtube-comment-downloader, and the tool produces a json file, if video is not banned yet.
+Example of youtube ID is "dQw4w9WgXcQ".
+This ID is passed to youtube-comment-downloader tool, which produces a json file, if the video is not banned yet ;)

-My utility transforms comments into human-readable text file, and also updates its creation date by date from source YT video file.
+Screpper222 transforms comments from json dump into human-readable text file, and also updates its creation date by one from source video file.
+If same video processed again, multiple versions of comment dumps are kept (interesting comments are often deleted, but could be found in earlier dumps).

 # Required tools